 STEP ONE: The student will request to qualify for an ESA through Student Disability Services (SDS) either in person, over the phone, in writing, or by completing the online Graceland University Accommodations Request Form.

 PLEASE SHARE THIS FAX NUMBER 515-414-2910 with your provider.

-STEP TWO: The student must be verified as a person living with a disability and that they need an ESA.
+STEP TWO: The student must be verified as a person living with a mental health disability and that they need an ESA.
 This process is handled through the Student Disability Services Office (SDS).
-The student needs to provide their healthcare provider with the ESA Documentation Guidelines.
-There is also an Optional Form that may be given to the healthcare provider with the guidelines.
-The documentation is returned to the SDS office as explained on the ESA Documentation Guidelines form.
+The student will receive a copy of the ESA Documentation Guidelines to give to their physician to provide documentation needed to receive approval for an ESA.
+The documentation should be returned to the SDS office as explained in the ESA Documentation Guidelines form.

 STEP THREE: Residence Life requires further documentation regarding the specific animal.
-Once documentation is received then a final meeting (STEP FOUR) will take place with the Residence Life Director or their designee to verbally discuss exceptions and agreement before the ESA is permitted on campus.
+Once documentation is received then a final meeting (STEP FOUR) will take place with the Residence Life Director or their designee to verbally discuss exceptions and agreement before approval is given and the ESA is permitted on campus.

 For complete details on the process and expectations for Emotional Support Animals go to the following: Procedural Guidelines for Maintaining an Emotional Support Animal (ESA) Within the Graceland University Residential Community

 SERVICE ANIMALS THAT WILL BE LIVING IN CAMPUS HOUSING NEED TO BE REGISTERED WITH THE RESIDENCE LIFE OFFICE.
 Contact firstname.lastname@example.org for questions.